 Echidnas are an iconic Australian species and are the most widespread native mammal in Australia.
 However, there are still major knowledge gaps in terms of the distribution, biology and ecology of these fascinating animals.
 We have created a citizen science project, the Echidna Conservation Science Initiative – EchidnaCSI – using an innovative approach of combining public engagement with molecular biology to better understand wild echidna populations and to help their conservation.
 Through a specially designed app, the public take photos of echidnas in the wild to record their sightings for us to establish the first Australia-wide distribution map.
 The public also collect and send us echidna scats, allowing us to investigate the DNA and hormones within these scats.
 DNA helps us to understand the echidnas diet, population genetics and microbiome while hormones can show whether echidnas are stressed in particular environments and help us to better understand their reproduction.
 EchidnaCSI has now been running for over five years and we have more than 10000 users with 13000+ echidna sightings recorded and 800+ scats sent in from across Australia.

-Ovarian cancer is the most lethal gynaecologic malignancy while prostate cancer ranks one of the most commonly diagnosed cancer in men.
+Ovarian cancer is the most lethal gynaecological malignancy while prostate cancer ranks one of the most commonly diagnosed cancer in men.
 Together, they affect the lives of millions of people worldwide.
 While the effects of the piRNA pathway genes have been more broadly covered in many cancers, there are limited studies on their effects in ovarian and prostate cancer.
-Therefore, we would like to bridge this knowledge gap through my PhD project.

-Praveena's Project: Understanding the role and evolution of long non-coding RNAs in monotreme reproduction Long non-coding RNAs (lncRNAs) are highly expressed in mammalian testis and they are likely to be involved in spermatogenesis.
+Long non-coding RNAs (lncRNAs) are highly expressed in mammalian testis and they are likely to be involved in spermatogenesis.
 To understand the roles of lncRNAs in mammalian reproduction, it is important to study their expressions in the most basal clade of living mammals, monotremes.
 Monotremes have a fascinating reproductive system and studies show that there is a global transcriptional repression during spermatogenesis in monotremes.
-My research project is to identify monotreme testis-specific lncRNAs by utilizing the monotreme genome assemblies and a comprehensive transcriptome dataset using bioinformatics approaches.
-Additionally, my project also aimed to investigate the functions of lncRNAs in gene regulation during spermatogenesis in monotremes.
+We are working to identify monotreme testis-specific lncRNAs by utilizing the monotreme genome assemblies and a comprehensive transcriptome dataset using bioinformatics approaches.
+Additionally, we are investigating the functions of lncRNAs in gene regulation during spermatogenesis in monotremes.